threatagent/ruby_infosec/course.md

 	from :0
 ```

-You can take a string convert it to an fixnum and get what you'd expect.
+You can take a string convert it to a fixnum and get what you'd expect.
 ```ruby
 > "13".to_i + 37
 => 50